qiliu816-boop/tradepilot-ai/CURRENT_TASK.md

 The task is complete when:

-- Home page has all required sections
+- the Analysis Input page contains all four input sections
-- visual hierarchy is polished
+- realistic default demo values are populated
-- mobile layout is usable
+- the Research Brief summary is visible
-- Start Market Analysis correctly opens `/analysis`
+- Generate Market Report routes to `/loading`
-- How It Works navigation works
+- the page works on mobile
+- the Home page remains unchanged
-- existing routes are not broken
+- all four application routes remain functional
 - TypeScript checks pass
 - production build passes
+- the page renders correctly in the browser without blocking Console errors

 ---

 ## After Completion

-1. Run the relevant checks.
+1. Run TypeScript checks.
+2. Run the production build.
+3. Perform a browser runtime smoke test.
+4. Verify `/analysis` renders correctly.
+5. Verify Generate Market Report opens `/loading`.
-2. Update `CHANGELOG.md`.
+6. Update CHANGELOG.md.
-3. Summarize:
+7. Summarize:
    - what changed
    - files modified
-   - how to test
+   - checks performed
    - remaining issues
-4. Stop.
+8. Stop.

-Do not automatically begin the Analysis Input page.
+Do not automatically begin the Loading page.